© 2024 ALLCITY Network Inc.

 In a pivotal matchup with Play-In implications, the Chicago Bulls squared off against the Atlanta Hawks, seeking to solidify their postseason position.
-However, the Bulls (36-40) struggled to limit the Hawks’ three-point shooting, ultimately falling short in a 113-101 loss and emphasizing the importance of shoring up their perimeter defense as they navigate the final stretch of the season.
+Behind an explosive three-point shooting night from the Hawks, the Bulls fell 113-101, highlighting one of their most pressing concerns: shoring up their perimeter defense as they navigate the final stretch of the season.

 While it’s too reductive to say whoever wins the three-point battle is going to win the game, their last five games paint a convincing picture.